Le1nism/OF/README.md

 ### Launching:

-If you are using just one consumer and producer, then use `docker compose up` to start the whole cluster.
+Use `docker compose up` to start the whole cluster.
 Otherwise, start launching only the kafka and zookeeper

-    docker-compose up -d zookeeper kafka dashboard
+    docker-compose up -d

-For using the wandb logging dashboard, you should have a file called .env in the project's root folder containing your wandb api key under the WANDB_API_KEY voice:
+**IMPORTANT** For using the wandb logging dashboard, you should have a file called .env in the project's root folder containing your wandb api key under the WANDB_API_KEY voice:

 ```.env file
 # .env file content: